Courtroom Advocacy Project

 court1

-The Courtroom Advocacy Project (CAP) is an innovative pro bono program providing day-of-court, limited scope representation to consumers and tenants.
-CAP represents consumers and tenants in Baltimore City and consumers in Prince George’s County District Courts.
-In 2021, CAP expanded its tenant representation program to Baltimore County.
-CAP Courthouse Clinics are staffed by PBRC volunteer and staff attorneys trained in consumer and landlord/tenant law.
-In addition to day-of-court clinics, CAP represents tenants in more complex cases through its Extended Representation Program.
-The Extended Representation Program pairs income-eligible tenants with a volunteer or staff attorney for representation in Escrow, Tenant Holding Over, and Breach of Lease proceedings.
+The Courtroom Advocacy Project (CAP) is an innovative pro bono program providing day-of-court, limited scope representation to consumers in Baltimore City and consumers in Prince George’s County District Courts as well as limited scope and full representation for tenants in Baltimore City and Baltimore County.
+CAP Courthouse Clinics are staffed by PBRC staff attorneys and paralegals who work with and mentor volunteer attorneys to ensure that as many tenants and consumers as possible can benefit from representation.
+CAP staff attorneys also provide full representation for clients in Escrow, Tenant Holding Over, Breach of Lease and Illegal Eviction actions.

-Tenant Volunteer Lawyer of the Day Program (TVLD)
+Tenant Volunteer Lawyer of the Day Program (TVLD)– Providing Access to Counsel for Tenants facing eviction

-Approximately 150,000 Failure to Pay Rent complaints are filed every year in Baltimore City.
-Tenants appearing in Rent Court are almost always unrepresented, unfamiliar with court procedures, unaware of their rights as renters, and not prepared to assert valid defenses to a complaint.
+Over 100,000 Failure to Pay Rent complaints were filed in 2022 in Baltimore City and Baltimore County alone.
+While Landlords often have counsel or agents appearing on their behalf, tenants in Rent Court are almost always unrepresented, unfamiliar with court procedures, unaware of their rights as renters, and not prepared to assert valid defenses to a complaint.
 Some of these defenses may include a lack of licensure by the landlord, the rent amount claimed due and owing is incorrect, or serious threats to life, health, and safety exist on the property.

 PBRC’s Tenant Volunteer Lawyer of the Day Program (TVLD), is designed to protect tenants’ rights through same-day advocacy and legal representation in Rent Court.
-PBRC operated its first limited-scope pro bono clinic in Baltimore City Rent Court in March 2017.
-Since then, TVLD volunteer attorneys have provided limited-scope representation to over 1,900 tenants in eviction cases.
-In September 2021, the TVLD program expanded to Baltimore County, providing same-day advocacy and legal representation to tenants in District Court.
+PBRC operated its first limited-scope pro bono clinic in Baltimore City Rent Court in 2017 and expanded to Baltimore County in 2021.
+Since then, TVLD staff and volunteer attorneys have provided representation to over 2,250 tenants in eviction cases.

 VIDEO: Attorney Volunteer Barry Bach on his experience volunteering with the Tenant Volunteer Lawyer of the Day Program